mwhamgenomics/mwhamgenomics.github.io/_posts/2016-10-29-chord_extensions.md

 This way of voicing is popular in jazz organ, where you play the 3rd and 7th with the thumb and index finger and reach up the keyboard to extending notes (this is all in the right hand - the left hand plays a bass line down below.
 On piano, you'd be able to split this across both hands).

 ### Compound chords
-Another way of thinking is to overlay chords on top of each other.
+Another approach is to overlay chords on top of each other.
 If you want an extended C chord, you can play the notes C, E, G, plus any of Bb, D, F and A, depending on whether you want a 7th, 9th, 11th or 13th chord.

-An alternative way of doing this is to layer the 'base' 7th chord (C7 - C E G Bb) with its relative II chord (the minor chord two semitones above, i.e. Dm - D F A).
+Alternatively, you can layer the 'base' 7th chord (C7 - C E G Bb) with its relative II chord (the minor chord two semitones above, i.e. Dm - D F A).
 Playing these two layered chords gives a fully-voiced C13.
-You can get different extensions by playing only part of the Dm - you can play only its first two notes (D,F) to get C11, or just the first note (D) to get C9.
+You can get different extensions by playing only part of the Dm - you can play only its first two notes (D, F) to get C11, or just the first note (D) to get C9.
 This way, instead of having to remember all the notes that make up a complex chord, you can just remember two fairly simple chords and layer bits of them together however you want.

 ### Conclusions
-- When voicing chords, it turns out relative majors/minors are not so different from each other
+- When voicing chords, it turns out relative majors/minors are not so different from each other.
-- Relative majors lead to rootless chords
+- Relative majors lead to rootless chords.
-- One chord + another chord = a bigger, more complex chord!
+- One simple chord + another simple chord = a complex chord!
 - Practice your raised 9ths.
 They sound awesome.
-- There's nothing to say you have to choose one approach and use that.
-I often mix them when playing - sometimes adding specific named notes, sometimes layering chords.
-After all, each person's playing is unique!